neilpate/rustybits/DEEP_DIVE.md

 ### Cargo Configuration (`.cargo/config.toml`)

-Each example has its own cargo configuration:
+Each example has its own cargo configuration in `example_XX/.cargo/config.toml`, making each example completely self-contained:

 ```toml
 [build]